apache/airflow/docs/dag-run.rst

 for each completed interval between 2015-12-01 and 2016-01-02 (but not yet one for 2016-01-02, as that interval hasn’t completed) and the scheduler will execute them sequentially.

+Catchup is also triggered when you turn off a DAG for a specified period of time and then re-enable.

 This behavior
 is great for atomic datasets that can easily be split into periods.
 Turning catchup off is great if your DAG performs catchup internally.